Chandrakala (dessert)

 Chandrakala is a dessert from North India, similar to gujia.
-The outer covering is made of Maida flour.
+The outer pastry covering is made of Maida flour.
 The stuffing is traditionally made using dry fruits like raisins, coconut, almonds, and cashews, along with khoa, semolina (rava/sooji), cardamom (elaichi), sugar, and pistachio.
-Chandrakala gets the name from the shape.
+Chandrakala gets its name from the shape.
 Chandrakala in Hindi means moonlight, so it is moon shaped (similar to the shape of a small Empanada).
 The outside is made of one dough circle that is folded over to form its moon shape.
 The shape can be a full circle with an alternative name of Suryakala, representing the shape of the sun.